Equestrian statue of Albert I, Brussels

 The equestrian statue of Albert I (Statue équestre d'Albert I; Ruiterstandbeeld van Albert I) is a bronze equestrian statue erected in Brussels, Belgium, in memory of King Albert I, third King of the Belgians.
 It was created by the sculptor Alfred Courtens and inaugurated in 1951.

 The statue stands on the Place de l'Albertine/Albertinaplein, at the point where the Mont des Arts/Kunstberg joins the Boulevard de l'Empereur/Keizerslaan, and a few tens of metres from the Royal Library of Belgium (KBR).
-This area is served by Brussels-Central railway station.

 History

 The accidental death of King Albert I in 1934 aroused great emotion in Belgium, prompting many cities to pay homage to him.
 In Brussels, the question of whether this tribute should take the form of a monument, architectural feature, or urban development, was the subject of debate.
 Ultimately, the classical and traditional option of sculpture prevailed.

 The first project by the sculptor Alfred Courtens in the form of a 1.5 m model was submitted in 1943, then revised and finally approved in 1946.
 The Second World War and a shortage of materials further delayed the monument's construction.
 Finally, in 1951, the bronze sculpture, cast by the Compagnie des Bronzes de Bruxelles, was brought to the site in three parts to facilitate transport (the body of the horse, its head, and the effigy of the king) and installed on a pedestal designed by Jules Ghobert, one of the architects of the Royal Library of Belgium (KBR).